seal331/hidens-website/README.md

 ENABLE_LOGGING = False (Default is false.
 Logs every connection to the server in the terminal ouput.
 Set this to true if you want this.)
 SERVE_STATIC = False (Default is false.
 If you want to serve static content such as CSS stylesheets or images, set this to True)
 SERVE_STORAGE = False (Default is false.
-If you want to serve items in storage such as installers, set this to True) TARGET_HOST = hiden64.duckdns.org (Default is hiden64.duckdns.org.
+If you want to serve items in storage such as installers, set this to True) SERVE_JS = False (Default is false.
+Some functions of the website will be disabled if this is left on False, so set it to True if you want to enable those)
+TARGET_HOST = hiden64.duckdns.org (Default is hiden64.duckdns.org.
 It's meant for SSL/TLS verification, although I have not verified if this works properly yet.)
 CERT_DIR = 'path/to/cert' (Set this to the directory of your certificate.
 Required for HTTPS.)
 CERT_ROOT = 'CERT_ROOT' (Set this to your root certificate.
 Required for HTTPS.)